FinOps-Open-Cost-and-Usage-Spec/foundation/workflow-procedures.md

 5. **Final Outcomes:**
  * **Agreed / Merged:** If consensus is achieved or a vote passes, the proposal is approved and implemented.
- * **Rejected / Closed:** If consensus cannot be reached and the vote fails, the proposal is either closed or returned for further modifications.
+ * **Rejected / Closed:** If consensus cannot be reached and the vote fails, the proposal is closed.

 This **R&A** process fosters an inclusive, structured approach to decision-making, ensuring that all member concerns are addressed, and important technical issues are resolved with input from both Steering and General Members.
 By establishing clear steps for consensus-building and a formal voting mechanism, the R&A process maintains rigor and accountability within the FOCUS project.